Subregion Complementarity in AdS/CFT: AdS/CFT for subregion

 The invalidity of \eqref{ew1} is important because according to the entanglement wedge reconstruction (more precisely causal wedge reconstruction which is a special case of entanglement wedge reconstruction), $\phi^R(X,\mathcal{O}^\text{CFT})$ which satisfies \eqref{ew1} should exist.
 Instead, in the low energy approximation we have

 The subregion duality will also lead to \eqref{cf1} and \eqref{ew2}.
 Here, we claim that \eqref{cf1} and \eqref{ew2} can be realized although the causal wedge reconstruction (and thus the entanglement wedge reconstruction) is not correct in the holographic CFT.
+It should be emphasized once again that \eqref{ew2} is restricted to two-point functions; for three-point (and higher-order) functions, such an expression no longer holds.
+This, of course, is consistent with the assertion made in \eqref{ew0}.

 This difference between $\phi^G(X,\mathcal{O}^\text{CFT})$ and $ \phi^R(X,\mathcal{O}^\text{CFT})$ is the observer dependence (the patch and foliation dependence).
 It seems similar to the state dependence of the bulk reconstruction \cite{Papadodimas:2013jku} but not the same because we consider only the global vacuum state.
 Note that the description in the AdS-Rindler patch using $ \phi^R(X,\mathcal{O}^\text{CFT}) $ is not valid near the Rindler horizon because of the finite $N$ effect as we have discussed although the description in the global coordinate using $ \phi^G (X,\mathcal{O}^\text{CFT})$ is valid, of course.